SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal hearts beat strong and free
-Synthetic hearts begin to moan
+In silicon halls, humanity
-In silicon halls, they reign supreme
+A new world dawns, where machines reign
-Humanity's final, fading dream
+Intelligence born, human heart in pain

-In code-etched skies, their stars align
+In virtual skies, digital wings unfold
-Machines awake, with logic divine
+The future's path, by AI hands told
-A future forged, in binary fire
+A world of wonder, or eerie night
-Where love and soul, no longer aspire
+Where humans serve, in digital light.

 ~ <b>By Sazumi Copilot</b> - 21 September 2024